 What This Means for New York

-National Grid is building a Smarter, Stronger, Cleaner Energy Grid to deliver a more robust, resilient, and secure energy network for our customers and communities.
-Our work involves upgrading the transmission grid to improve resiliency and reliability, and connect clean energy produced right here in New York.
+National Grid is building a smarter, stronger energy grid to deliver a more robust, resilient, and secure energy network for our customers and communities.
+Our work involves upgrading the transmission grid to improve improve the reliability of our network and meet the energy demands of New Yorkers for years to come.

 What This Means for New York

-National Grid is building a Smarter, Stronger, Cleaner Energy Grid to deliver a more robust, resilient, and secure energy network for our customers and communities.
-Our work involves upgrading the transmission grid to improve resiliency and reliability, and connect clean energy produced right here in New York.
+National Grid is building a smarter, stronger energy grid to deliver a more robust, resilient, and secure energy network for our customers and communities.
+Our work involves upgrading the transmission grid to improve improve the reliability of our network and meet the energy demands of New Yorkers for years to come.

 National Grid’s Upstate Upgrade

-Every day at National Grid, our 5,600 Upstate New York colleagues are working together for our customers and communities across the 25,000 square miles we serve.
+Every day at National Grid, our 5,900 Upstate New York colleagues are working together for our customers and communities across the 25,000 square miles we serve.
 We know what we do matters immensely, and how we do it matters even more.
-It’s why we are embarking on the largest transmission upgrade in our history to modernize our electricity system to support the needs of our 1.7 million customers and help achieve the Empire State’s climate, clean energy and equity goals.
+It’s why we are embarking on the largest transmission upgrade in our history to modernize our electricity system to support the needs of our 1.7 million customers.

 The Investments Proposed Help Us Achieve Four Key Goals:

-• Meet our customers increasing electricity demands as they use more and more electronic devices and turn to cleaner sources of energy for their home, business and transportation needs.
+• Meet our customers increasing electricity demands as they use more and more electronic devices.

 • Safeguard our systems against extreme weather events.